-1.10 Report of the Hearing Panel or Hearing Officer and Further Action.
+1.11 Report of the Hearing Panel or Hearing Officer and Further Action.

-- 1.10.1 Hearing Officer/Panel.
-Within thirty (30) days after the hearing has been completed, the hearing officer or hearing panel shall report, in writing, its findings and recommendations (including a statement of the basis for such recommendation) (Report) with specific references to the hearing record, as necessary, and shall forward the Report, along with the record and other documentation introduced at the hearing and considered by the hearing officer/panel, to the body whose Adverse recommendation or action occasioned the hearing.
-The Report shall be based exclusively upon the written and oral evidence presented at the hearing and any memoranda submitted by the parties. - 1.10.2 Final Recommendation/Action.
-Within twenty (20) days after receipt of the Report, the triggering body shall consider the same and affirm, modify, or reverse its original Adverse recommendation or action in the matter.
-The Chief Executive Officer shall then forward this final recommendation, together with the Report, by Special Notice, to the affected Practitioner.
+- 1.11.1 Hearing Officer/Panel.
+Within thirty (30) days after the hearing adjourns, the hearing officer or hearing panel shall report, in writing, its findings and recommendation (including a statement of the basis for such recommendation) (Report) with specific references to the hearing record, as necessary, and shall forward the Report, along with the hearing record (including the documentation introduced at the hearing and considered by the hearing officer/panel), to the body whose Adverse recommendation or action occasioned the hearing.
+The Report shall be based exclusively upon the written and oral evidence presented at the hearing and any memoranda submitted by the parties. - 1.11.2 Final Recommendation/Action.
+Within twenty (20) days after receipt of the Report, the body whose Adverse recommendation/action gave rise to the hearing shall consider the same and affirm, modify, or reverse its original Adverse recommendation or action in the matter.

-(a) Favorable Recommendation or Action.
+(a) Favorable Recommendation or Action

-- (i) When the MEC's final recommendation is favorable to the Practitioner, such recommendation will be forwarded to the Board.
+- (i) If. after exhaustion of hearing rights, the MEC's recommendation is favorable to the Practitioner, such recommendation will be forwarded to the Board.
 The Board may adopt or reject any portion of the MEC's recommendation that was favorable to the Practitioner or refer the matter back to the MEC for additional consideration.
 Any such referral shall state the reason(s) for the requested reconsideration, set a time limit within which a subsequent recommendation must be made to the Board, and may include a directive that an additional hearing be conducted to clarify issues that are in doubt.
-After receipt of such subsequent recommendation, and any new evidence in the matter, the Board shall take action. - (ii) A favorable determination by the Board (whether as the triggering body or in affirmance of a favorable recommendation by the MEC) shall be effective as the Board's final decision and the matter shall be considered closed.
+After receipt of such subsequent recommendation, and any new evidence in the matter, the Board shall take action. - (ii) A favorable determination by the Board after exhaustion of hearing rights (whether as the body whose Adverse recommendation/action was the basis for the hearing or in affirmance of a favorable recommendation by the MEC) shall be effective as the Board's final decision and the matter shall be considered closed.

-(b) Adverse Recommendation/Action.
+(b) Adverse Recommendation/Action

-(i) If, after exhaustion of his/her hearing rights, the MEC/Board's recommendation/action continues to be Adverse to the affected Practitioner and the Report is substantially consistent with such

-- recommendation/action, then there shall be no right of further review, and the Board shall render its final decision. - (ii) If, after exhaustion of his/her hearing rights, the MEC/Board's recommendation/action continues to be Adverse to the affected Practitioner and the Report is substantially inconsistent with such recommendation/action, then the Practitioner shall be entitled, upon timely and proper request, to an appellate review of the matter by the Board before the Board renders its final decision.
+- (i) If, after exhaustion of hearing rights, the MEC's/Board's recommendation/action continues to be Adverse to the affected Practitioner and the Report is substantially consistent with such Adverse recommendation/action (as determined by the Board in its sole discretion) then there shall be no right of further review and the Board shall render its final decision. - (ii) If, after exhaustion of hearing rights, the MEC's/Board's recommendation/action continues to be Adverse to the affected Practitioner and the Report is substantially inconsistent with such Adverse recommendation/action (as determined by the Board in its sole discretion), then the Practitioner shall be entitled, upon timely and proper request, to an appellate review of the matter pursuant to Article II before the Board renders its final decision.

-1.10.3 Notice of Result.
+1.11.3 Notice of Result